nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - agile, scrum & organisational patterns
 - development idea: project pattern language
 ---
-## Whatever you do, jusr call it Scrum.
+## Whatever you do, just call it Scrum.

 ### Scrum is:
--	Lightweight => Vague
+-	Lightweight => Vague, used inconsistently
 -	Simple to understand => 17 pages?
+3-5-3?
--	Difficult to master => used very inconsistently
+-	Difficult to master => but simple to get certified
 ---
 ## One principle
 ---